oracle/oci-cloud-controller-manager/docs/install.md

 # Install

-A guide to installing the kubernetes-cloud-controller-manager.
-To get the CCM running in your Kubernetes cluster you will need to do the following:
+A guide to installing the `oci-cloud-controller-manager`.

+To get the CCM running in your Kubernetes cluster you will need to do the
+following:

  1. Prepare your Kubernetes cluster for running an external cloud provider.
- 2. Configure the authentication information (secrets etc.) needed to access the BMCS API.
+ 2. Configure the authentication information (secrets etc.) needed to access the OCI API.
- 3. Deploy the CCM as a [daemon set][1]
+ 3. Deploy the CCM as a [DaemonSet][1].

 ## Preparing Your Cluster